IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

 **Settings**

-_**Prefered**_
+ * Prefered
+        ```
-- Account Pool: itzmware
+        Account Pool: itzmware
-- Cloud Account: Any
+        Cloud Account: Any
-- Geo: Select preferred geo (Americas,Europe or AP)
+        Geo: Select preferred geo (Americas,Europe or AP)
-- Region: Any
+        Region: Any
-- Datacenter: Any
+        Datacenter: Any
-- Click the + sign to enter your entry
+        Click the + sign to enter your entry
+        Repeat steps to add additional Geo's
+        ```

 Repeat steps to add additional Geo's